HITECHCRIME/HC_SG127_Ghosts/README.md

 fucking it up

-this is the season, for bliss apparition never a treason to reflect at the deeds smoke at the fact of great intuition to grow your soul's blight in the garden of seeds
+this is the season, for bliss apparition
+(coz it's) never a treason to reflect at the deeds smoke at the fact of great intuition to grow your soul's blight in the garden of seeds